 The Group manages assets held in investment entities on behalf of investors.
 The financial statements of these entities are not included in these consolidated financial statements except when the Group controls the entity.

-Material inter-group balances and any material income and expenses arising from inter-group transactions, are eliminated in preparing these consolidated financial statements.
+Intra-group balances and any material income and expenses arising from intra-group transactions, are eliminated in preparing these consolidated financial statements.

 c) Investments in associates